citizensadvice/design-system/contributing/02-local-setup.md

 ## Setting up the project

-We provide a top-level setup script which handles the following:
+We provide a top-level setup recipe which handles the following:

 1. Setting up and building the top-level npm package
 2. Installing the Rails engine gem dependencies